noahwo/zeal-on-mac/README.md

 #### The original post is [here](https://github.com/zealdocs/zeal/issues/1372#issuecomment-1063588413) by [@shabbyrobe](https://github.com/shabbyrobe).

 Use shabbyrobe's folk instead of the official one since the WebEngine of Qt5 is not compatible with arm64.
-To use Qt6, modifications are done in repo https://github.com/shabbyrobe/zeal.
+To solve this issue by using Qt6, modifications are done in repo https://github.com/shabbyrobe/zeal.

 ### build instructions